msmhome/miniFaxServer/README.md

 TUNNEL_TOKEN=cloudflare_tunnel_token_here

 Recommended to be deployed through a cloudflare tunnel.
+Try host 0.0.0.0 if you encounter problems with whitelist.

 Add your own IP ranges in the .env whitelist, the default entries are for Telnyx's servers and should not be changed.